-There's no need to worry about this scenario when you use usabiliTEST built-in result data analytic tools.
+There's no need to worry about this scenario when you use usabiliTEST built-in analytic tools.
 All computations are done immediately and in real time.
 With just a click of a button, you can transform your raw numbers into percentages.
 These percentages can either be plotted on a graph or grouped into logical groupings.
 If you prefer to use other third-party statistical software, you can easily export all your data.

 usabiliTEST provides analysis tools that allow you to manipulate your test results on the fly: